corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 It is up to a network operator to determine their needs and requirements.
 Participants joining a network are agreeing to the rules of the network and understand that all other participants were vetted to the same level.
 The set of all possible entities onboarded according to the rules of the network is referred to as the **application network**.
+It is the sum of all members and the states they have created and transacted between them.
 This is all of the possible users permitted to use an application.
 For the operator of an application, it is their complete list of customers.
 From the perspective of one of those customers, it is who they are allowed to interact with.